Ukrainians in Armenia: Origins

 The first Ukrainians in Armenia came in the mid 19th century after the migration to Transcaucasia by “the Cossacks from Minor Russia” to seal the Empire’s southern borders.
 The main activity of the migrants was agriculture and livestock.

 Statistics

 According to 2011 census there were 1176 Ukrainians in Armenia, 606 of whom reported Ukrainian as their mother tongue.
 Ukrainians are fifth-largest ethnic minority in Armenia.
-According to election code of Armenia parliament seats are reserved four largest ethnic minorities.
+According to election code of Armenia parliament seats are reserved to four largest ethnic minorities.

 According to 2001 census there were 1633 Ukrainians in Armenia.

 According to 1989 census, there were 8.3 thousand Ukrainians in Armenia.